Who Belong To Baby Boomers & Why Does It Matter?

 Goal Getters

 Baby Boomers are characterised by reliance and confidence.
 They are eager to set goals for themselves and accomplish them.
-They are always ready for new challenges and exciting opportunities to make a difference
+They are always ready for new challenges and exciting opportunities to make a difference.
+Therefore they are goal-centric and focus their efforts on achieving.

 goal getters

-They look for useful information
+They look for useful information.

 Baby Boomers hunt for useful information like product manufacturing, ingredients, mode of delivery, years of service, ratings, etc., if any, to comprehend the worth of the product or service to be offered.

-They love pleasant experiences
+They love pleasant experiences.

 Baby Boomers rate their experiences highly.
 Anything that makes them feel valued, secure, and acknowledged hooks them.

-They crave customisation
+They crave customisation.

 Baby Boomers are the ‘me’ generation.
 They like things their way and prefer products and services that cater to their particular aspiration.

-Marketing The Product To The Baby Boomers
+Marketing To Baby Boomers

 Target Them Online

-Use Social Media
+Use Social Media Strategically

 Keep It Simple